hammerheim-game/hammerheim-rules/10-optional-rules.md

 16 Brightly Patterned Skin: The mutant's skin becomes brightly coloured with contrasting stripes, spots, or other patterns.
 No effect on play, but a great excuse to paint an interesting new model!

 21 Burning Body: The mutant's body is constantly burning with flickering tongues of hellish flame and burns with unnatural light.
-The warrior may not carry any weapons or armor unless they are magical, or forged from Gromril or Ithilmar.
+The warrior may not carry any weapons or armour unless they are magical, or forged from Gromril or Ithilmar.
 The model may never go into Hiding.
 Any model in base contact with the mutant suffers an automatic Strength 3 hit at the beginning of each close combat phase with the Flaming Attacks special rule.

 22 Cloud of Flies: The mutant is permanently surrounded by a great swirling mass of flies.
 Opponents in close combat with the mutant are at -1 on all to hit rolls, as the flies buzz into eyes, noses, and mouths.